Requirements for Certificates, Degrees and University Transfer

 Graduation Requirements for Associate's Degrees (AA or AS)

 Graduation generally requires the equivalent of two to three years of full-time study which leads to an Associate in Arts (AA) or Associate in Science (AS) degree or an Associate Degree for Transfer (ADT).
-The college’s graduation requirements allow students to earn an Associate Degree and, with careful planning, simultaneously meet requirements for an occupational certificate, the requirements for transfer to a four-year college or university, or both.
+The college’s graduation requirements allow students to earn an associate degree and, with careful planning, simultaneously meet requirements for an occupational certificate, the requirements for transfer to a four-year college or university, or both.
 Students who wish to transfer should check with their intended institution regarding which courses meet that school’s requirements.

 Below are the requirements for earning AA and AS degrees only.
 This information is also available as a worksheet in Counseling - ask for the “green sheet."
 The AA-T and AS-T degree (also known as the Associate Degree for Transfer) requirements are shown in the Associate Degree for Transfer (ADT) tab.